Emergencies and Survival

 How to stay on track

-To stick to your planned route, you should always carry and be able to use a map and compass or form of navigation.
+To stick to your planned route, you should always carry and be able to use a map and compass, or another form of navigation aid like a GPS.
 Location awareness skills are also important; know where you are and where you have travelled, be observant, and remember natural features.
 See our Navigation section.

 What to do